Choose your starting point at either the end of the county and take in hikes, lakes, waterfalls and great food no matter

 Bring an Elevated Appetite

-On Sylva’s Main Street, Guadalupe Café or Lulu’s on Main serve up inventive Modern American and International cuisine, while City Lights Café and The Well House offer traditional salads and sandwiches.
+On Sylva’s Main Street, Lulu’s on Main for inventive Modern American and International cuisine, while City Lights Café and The Well House offer traditional salads and sandwiches.
 No matter where you dine, restaurants source local, quality ingredients, like North Carolina’s seasonal produce.
 Check out all of Jackson County’s restaurants here.

 Rooms with a View